Hounds

 Many Saluki owners tend to find that these dogs tend to go through a destructive puppy stage.

-It's important to start obedience training early on to train them out of the habit of biting and nipping so it doesn't persist into adulthood.
+It’s important to start obedience training them early on to train them out of the habit of biting and nipping so it doesn’t persist into adulthood.

 Although they’re mostly friendly dogs, Salukis can act out around other animals as they have a strong prey instinct.
 This means it’s important to keep your dog on the leash in public spaces.